leireriel/marvel-searcher_react/README.md

 boton para ver todos los caracterres, y el normal que devuelva vacio si no hay nada en input

+TO IMPROVE (asynchrony???):

+1. The button to see all characters only works after pressing the other button.
+2. Avoid render every time the user is typing.
+It has to happen just when user press button. shouldComponentUpdate should work, but it's making a delay.
+I think it's something about asynchrony.

 ---

 ## Dificultades